bckohan/learn-python-server/README.rst

 Learn Python Server
 ###################

 This is the companion course server to the learn-python_ class.
-It's build using the Django_ framework and allows progress and error tracking for student repositories as they work through the course.
+It's built using the Django_ framework and allows progress and error tracking for student repositories as they work through the course.
 It can also be used to automate grading.